froberge/ansible_terraform_skeleton/docs/README.md

     ```
     terraform init
     ```
-1. Get a preview of what the code will do
+1. Get a preview of what the code will do.
+This will create the state file.
     ```
     terraform plan -var-file="terraform.tfvars"
     ```